Bahnhofstraße 4

 Follow the main road out of town in the direction of Haßfurt.
 At the crossroads Donzerer Straße turn right into the field, here you go downhill, and then at the next opportunity turn left onto the cycle path.

 The landmark and most important building in the historic town of Hassfurt is the late Gothic Knights' Chapel.
 It was originally dedicated to the Virgin Mary.
-The name Ritterkapelle (Knight's Chapel) has come into use because of the numerous coats of arms that can be found on the cornice of the choir.
+The name Ritterkapelle (Knight's Chapel) has become established because of the numerous coats of arms that can be found on the cornice of the choir.
 It is a book of coats of arms of the German nobility that has never been seen.
 The foundation stone of the choir was laid around 1390, that of the long house in 1431.
 The sacred building has some valuable works of art.
 For example, above the door of the west portal is the "Fourth Virtue Man" stretched between the four cardinal virtues, whose symbols are on his hands and feet: Temperance, Justice, Fortitude, Prudence.
 The late Gothic parish church also houses valuable works by Tilman Riemenschneider, such as the sculptures of John the Baptist and Mary with the Child.

 Obere Vorstadt 17